Travel guide

 Quick 30-second checks

-Before touching any menus, do this: activate and deactivate airplane mode for ten seconds to force a new network search, check that you are not in permanent airplane mode, and confirm that you have at least one bar of coverage somewhere on the screen.
+Before you dive into menus, do this: activate and deactivate airplane mode for ten seconds to force a new network search, check that you're not in permanent airplane mode, and confirm that you have at least one bar of coverage somewhere on the screen.

 If that's not enough, follow this list in order.
 Each step takes seconds and resolves most cases without needing to reinstall anything:

 • Restart your phone completely, not just lock and unlock.
-A clean restart re-registers the line with the network.
+A clean restart re-registers the line on the network.

 • Verify that the eSIM is turned on in Settings: a profile can become "deactivated" without you realizing it when switching phones.

-• Check the plan's start date.
-Many plans activate upon first use at the destination; if you haven't arrived yet, there will be no coverage.
+• Check the plan start date.
+Many plans are activated upon first use at the destination; if you haven't arrived yet, there will be no coverage.

-• Check the phone's local time.
-An incorrect clock can prevent network registration.
+• Check the local time on your mobile.
+A misaligned clock can prevent network registration.

-Traveler tip: always perform these checks with airport Wi-Fi available.
-That way, if you need to reinstall the eSIM or check email for a QR code, you won't be relying precisely on the connection you're missing.
+Traveler's tip: always perform these checks with airport Wi-Fi available.
+That way, if you need to reinstall the eSIM or check your email for the QR code, you won't rely on the very connection you're lacking.

-This is the number one mistake.
-Your phone can have both your home SIM and your travel eSIM simultaneously, but only one carries mobile data.
-If you left your home line selected, the phone tries to connect to your Spanish carrier abroad and shows "No service" or charges extremely expensive roaming fees.
+This is one of the most common mistakes.
+Your phone can have your home SIM and travel eSIM at the same time, but only one carries mobile data.
+If you left your home line selected, the phone tries to connect to your Spanish operator abroad and shows "No service" or charges expensive roaming fees.

-On iPhone, go to Settings > Mobile Data and choose your travel eSIM under "Mobile Data."
+On iPhone, go to Settings > Mobile Data and choose the travel eSIM under "Mobile Data."
 Disable "Allow Mobile Data Switching" so it doesn't automatically switch to your home SIM.
 On Android, the path is Settings > Connections > SIM Manager, where you assign the eSIM as the preferred data line.
-Choosing the correct eSIM as the data line resolves most "No service" alerts.
-If the alert persists only when you change countries within the same trip, the problem is likely with data roaming, which we'll discuss next.
-And if the phone doesn't even show the profile in the menu, check why the eSIM doesn't appear in settings before proceeding.
+Choosing the correct eSIM as the data line resolves most "No Service" notifications.
+If the notification persists only when you change countries within the same trip, the problem is likely with roaming, which we'll cover next.
+And if the phone doesn't even show the profile in the menu, check why the eSIM doesn't appear in the settings before proceeding.

 Photo: Kampus Production · Pexels